arunkd13/directory-india-gov/content/_index.md

 title = "The Unofficial Indian Government Directory"
 +++

-This site provides the contact information for all staff and elected representatives of governments at various levels in India.
+This is an attempt at collating the contact information and power structure of the people who serve and govern India.

-This site is just starting will likely be under development for a long time before it becomes practically usable.
+We are just starting out and this site will likely be under development for a long time, before it becomes practically usable.

 {{ search() }}